zach-austin/EngineeringAsyncChallenge/README.md

 | David F. | 8/5/21 | Sports/Fitness |
 | Keir Y. | 4/12/22 | E-Sports |

-** Note ** - A possible IU design of this webpage has been provided in the project.
+** Note ** - A possible UI design of this webpage has been provided in the project.
 You should take any creative liberties you would like with this challenge however.

 ## Back End Challenge